Stick-slip in a stack: how slip dissonance reveals aging: Stiff vs. Compliant Driving

-We define the rigidity ratio $\Phi \equiv K / K_s$, where $K$ is the rigidity of the driving spring, and $K_s = A G / h$ is the shear rigidity of the slabs, with $G$ the shear modulus, $A$ the surface area of the frictional interface, and $h$ the slab's height.
+\textit{Rigidity ratio $\Phi$.} We define the rigidity ratio $\Phi \equiv K / K_s$, where $K$ is the rigidity of the driving springs, and $K_s = A G / h$ is the shear rigidity of the slabs, with $G$ the shear modulus, $A$ the surface area of the frictional interface, and $h$ the slab's height.
 This ratio $\Phi$ then quantifies the relative deformation of the driving springs in comparison to the shear deformation of the slabs.
-Below, we investigate and discuss two limit regimes: rigid (high-$\Phi$) and compliant (low-$\Phi$) driving.
-In the first, significant deformations occur within the layers (and the springs are rigid), whereas, in the second, the deformations occur in the springs (and the layers are rigid).
+Below, we investigate and discuss two limit regimes: stiff (high-$\Phi$) and compliant (low-$\Phi$) driving.
+In the first, significant deformations occur within the layers (and the springs are stiff), whereas, in the second, the deformations occur in the springs (and the layers are stiff).
+The loading and slip behaviors of the stacks in these two limit regimes are schematically represented in \cref{fig:rigidity}.